Last updated: 21 July 2021

 Type: A persistent cookie which expires after a year.

-Purpose: A security cookie to prevent a malicious attacks called a cross-site request forgery.
+Purpose: A security cookie to prevent a malicious attack called a cross-site request forgery.